Maharashtra floods of 2005

 Many people were stranded on the roads and lost their homes, while others had to walk long distances to return home from work that evening.
-The floods were caused by the eighth heaviest-ever recorded 24-hour rainfall figure of 944 mm (37.17 inches) which lashed the metropolis on 26 July 2005, and intermittently continued for the next day.
-644mm (25.35 inches) was received within the 12-hour period between 8 am and 8 pm.
+The floods were caused by the eighth heaviest-ever recorded 24-hour rainfall figure of 944 mm (37.17 inches), which lashed the metropolis on "26 July" 2005, and intermittently continued for the next day.
+A total of 644mm (25.35 inches) was received within the 12-hour period between 8 am and 8 pm.
 Torrential rainfall continued for the next week.
-The highest 24-hour period in India was 1,168 mm (46.0 inches) in Aminidivi in the Union Territory of Lakshadweep on 6 May 2004 although some reports suggest that it was a new Indian record.
+The highest 24-hour period in India was 1,168 mm (46.0 inches) in Aminidivi in the Union Territory of Lakshadweep on 6 May 2004, although some reports suggest that it was a new Indian record.
 The previous record high rainfall in a 24-hour period for Mumbai was 575 mm (22.6 inches) in 1974.

 Other places severely affected were Raigad, Chiplun and Khed, Guhagar.

 Overview

 Timeline

 On 26 July 2005, around 2:00 pm, the Mumbai Metropolitan Region was struck by a severe storm and subsequent deluge.
-The Indian Meteorological Department (IMD) station in Santacruz recorded 944 mm.
+The Indian Meteorological Department (IMD) station in Santacruz recorded 944 mm 37.2 in.
 This is the wettest day on record in Mumbai.

 Local train movement came to a halt by 2:30 p.m. due to the water-logging on the tracks.
-This caused traffic on roads to increase dramatically with water logging and submerging of certain low-lying pockets of the region, such as Dharavi and Bandra-Kurla Complex.
+This caused traffic on the roads to increase dramatically, with water logging and submerging of certain low-lying pockets of the region, such as Dharavi and Bandra-Kurla Complex.

-Thousands of school children were stranded due to flooding and could not reach home for up to 24 hours.
+Thousands of school children were stranded due to the flooding and could not reach home for up to 24 hours.
 The following two days were declared as school and college holidays by the state government.

 Areas in Mumbai badly affected by the flooding.

 Threat to public health

-The rain water caused the sewage system to overflow and all water lines were contaminated.
+The rainwater caused the sewage system to overflow and all water lines were contaminated.
 The Government ordered all housing societies to add chlorine to their water tanks.

 Financial effect

-The financial cost of floods was unprecedented and these floods caused a stoppage of entire commercial, trading, and industrial activity for days.
+The financial cost of the floods was unprecedented and these floods caused a stoppage of the entire commercial, trading, and industrial activity for days.
 Preliminary indications indicate that the floods caused a direct loss of about ₹5.50 billion (€80 million or US$100 million).
-The financial impact of the floods were manifested in a variety of ways:
+The financial impact of the floods was manifested in a variety of ways: